 Hand surgery is where his heart is.

 “We are at the beginning of a new era in medicine and it is an incredible feeling to be involved in the process.
 Prior to choosing what specialty to join, one of my mentors told me something that sticks to me until this day.
 He told me to practice medicine where I am needed.
 I have followed this advice throughout my career by treating patients at the VA West LA Hospital, followed by the LAC+USC Trauma Center where I have been practicing for the last 15 years.
-I truly enjoy both my private practice at USC and my work at the county trauma hospital.
+I truly enjoy both my practice at Keck Medicine of USC and my work at the county trauma hospital.
 I want to improve the field of hand surgery.
 I want to improve the patient’s outcome and experiences they have with physicians.
 I have seen the impact of when patients have been able to improve and recover their function.
 Each year, there is always at least one patient that just completely amazes all of us.”

 He is part of teams that are redefining medicine.